 You’ve probably heard that you don’t need to train your arms directly if you want them to grow.
-Instead, you need pushing exercises for your triceps, pulling for your biceps, and heavy grip-intensive movements like farmer’s walk, deadlifts, and shrugs for your forearms.
+Instead, it would be best to do push exercises for your triceps, pulling for your biceps, and heavy grip-intensive movements like farmer’s walk, deadlifts, and shrugs for your forearms.

 To an extent, this is true.
 For example, your arms will grow from indirect work.
 But, as with all muscles in your body, you need to train them directly if you want to develop them optimally.

 The Best Workout Program For The Arms

 Now that we understand the muscles, we are trying to train ourselves to look at what we should do.

 The best workout program for the arms will train all parts of your forearms and all heads of the bicep and tricep.
 So, here goes:

 - EZ-bar bicep curls: 3 sets of 10 reps with 30 to 60-second rest time

 - Seated dumbbell hammer curl: 3 sets of 10 reps with 30 to 60-second rest time

 - Incline bench dumbbell bicep curls: 3 sets of 10 reps with 30 to 60-second rest time

 - Dumbbell wrist curls: 3 sets of 10 reps with 30 to 60-second rest time

 - Close-grip bench press: 3 sets of 10 reps with 30 to 60-second rest time

 - Cable rope tricep extensions: 3 sets of 10 reps with 30 to 60-second rest time

 - Dumbbell tricep kickbacks: 3 sets of 10 reps with 30 to 60-second rest time

 - Skull Crushers: 3 sets of 10 reps with 30 to 60-second rest time

 The way to get enormous arms is to focus on the motion: eccentric, concentric, and isometric portion of each exercise.
-You can always add move volume by increasing the sets, weight, or reps when you are ready.
+You can always add more volume by increasing the sets, weight, or reps when ready.
 What do you think?
 Please respond in the comment section so others can benefit from your experience.